miniBill/witch-awakening/DLCs/FolkExpansion/Quests.md

 + You control the ESRB rating, so to speak.

-## TEA PARTY
+## Quest: Tea Party
 - Slot: Folk
 - Evil Route: True

-Threat 2
+- Threat: 2
-Conflict 2
+- Conflict: 2
-Reward 1
+- Reward: 1

 By some means you'll be invited to a particular tea party, a private affair or a part of a larger event.
 It could be serious, like a precursor to Courtship, Just Desserts, or meeting the mark of On My Mark, or perhaps it's just a light hearted novelty and moment of reprieve.
 The tea party is one that makes good use of the fact that the attendants are witches.
 Every dish will in some way be magical, though only the main course will have lasting effects that extend beyond the next morning.
 The Main Course will be a single use consumable that you eat or drink there at the party that can carry the benefits of any one Potion from Alchemy.

 Notes:
 + This includes rank 5 potions.
 Drink or consume an Arch-Curative in the form of a cake that fully rejuvenates your body, grant you agelessness if you lacked it, or perhaps you were roofied with a Love Potion?
 Did a True-shape potion replace your race with that of another?
 Wake up a Mimi?
 A Doll?

-MOONLIT SERENADE
+## Quest: Moonlit Serenade
-Noble
+- Slot: Noble

-Threat 3
+- Threat: 3
-Conflict 4
+- Conflict: 4
-Reward 3
+- Reward: 3

 A fated chance encounter or a moment that makes you and one other see each other in a new light, and you will feel the spark of love, mutual, leading to a romantic night.
 How far exactly that goes is up to your discretion, but it won't be a casual choice not to pursue it further as you will feel actual love and a connection, so make sure there's some actual reason why the relationship won't advance further, if you intend to try to keep it to a one-night stand.
 It won't be all fun and games, there may be some minor quarreling with past rivals, exes, or some the event experiences an interruption at some point at any spot in the timeline, perhaps it's how you meet.